sanonionha/sanonionha/README.md

 - 👀 I’m interested in find lines of cool codes
 - 🌱 I’m currently learning  programming
 - 💞️ I’m looking to collaborate with my friends.
-- 📫 How to reach me on instagram:@w3b_sann
+- 📫 How to reach me on instagram: i don't have an account.

 <!---
 sanonionha/sanonionha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.